AAP-CA2 Chapter Election for the 2022-2024 Term

 Early in her career, it was evident that screens would have a profoundly different effect on this next generation.
 She joined the AAP’s Council on Communications and Media and has since served two terms on the Executive Committee.
 She was a lead author on the AAP’s “Media Use in School-Aged Children and Adolescents” as well as the accompanying technical report “Children and Adolescents and Digital Media.”
-She has continued working and educating in this space, giving talks locally and nationally to parents, student, educators and pediatricians on the relationship between screens and children which is constantly changing and the impact this has on children and their health.
+She has continued working and educating in this space, giving talks locally and nationally to parents, student, educators and pediatricians.
 She has partnered with Common Sense Media locally to give panel discussions and nationally to develop resources for pediatricians to address these issues in their offices.
 In 2017, she won an Outstanding Achievement in Innovation Award from the AAP for her work in creating the Family Media Use Plan toolkit on HealthyChildren.org.
-She is currently working with the AAP to update both HealthyChilren.org resources and the AAP’s children and media policy statement.
+Since then, she has continued to work with the AAP to update these resources and policies and is currently working to reaffirm the “Media Use in School-Age and Adolescents” policy statement.

 Dr. Cross graduated cum laude from Barnard College with a BA in philosophy.
 She attended The University of Medicine and Dentistry of New Jersey, where she obtained her M.D. and was elected to the AOA honor society.
 She then moved to L.A. with her husband where she did her pediatric residency at CHLA.
 She currently lives in the Pacific Palisades with her husband and three children.

 Hello my name is Melissa Ruiz and I am honored to have been nominated to run for vice president of AAP California Chapter 2.

 I’m a community pediatrician in a federally qualified health Center in Ventura that serves as a medical home for children with complex medical conditions.
 In addition I have a special interest in children in foster care and children with special needs because I am both a foster parent and a parent of a child with Down syndrome.